 I’d recommend this spot as being perfect for the chilled out traveller.
 If you love to visit a place and just keep it real, but still have some great meals and sunset drinks, this is the spot for you.
 It’s great for surfers, you’ll find a tonne rolling the streets on scooters and running by, boards tucked under their arms.
 My tip on the way to experience it best is to immerse yourself in this low-key vibe, think homestays, lazy days and plenty of beach time!

-The only thing I go to Nusa Dua for is to visit my favourite restaurant, Bumbu Bali.
+I think Nusa Dua is great for certain types of travellers.
+If you’re looking to get hands-on with Bali and have one of those real cultural experiences, Nusa Dua probably isn’t right for you.
+It isn’t the place to barter with vendors, try street food and visit different cocktail lounges and bars.
+That said, it’s an absolutely perfect destination for anyone looking for some real rest and relaxation.
+If you want to go somewhere beautiful, spend your days unwinding by the pool, escaping from it all, then you cannot go past Nusa Dua.
+Just be sure you eat at least one meal at my favourite restaurant, Bumbu Bali.
 This place is definitely in my top 5 favourite restaurants in the world.
 Based on the great service, relaxed and beautiful restaurant but most importantly, the incredible food – it is just that good.
 Sometimes I think I go back to Bali just to eat here.

 Uluwatu is a fantastic spot to stay along the stunning, jagged coastline of the Bukit Peninsula.
 A stay here takes you away from the throng of tourists living la vida loca in the main areas of Kuta and Seminyak.
 The best thing about this area is, of course, the views.
 It’s the place where you want to choose a seriously gorgeous resort with an outstanding infinity pool and spend all day, erryday getting your chill on.
 Eat, swim, sleep, repeat.